canjs/canjs/docs/can-guides/Guides.md

 @group guides/commitment 2 commitment
 @group guides/contribute 3 contribute

-@body

-Welcome to CanJS!
+@description Welcome to CanJS!
 These guides are here to help you develop and improve your relationship with CanJS.
 After all, picking a JavaScript framework is a commitment.
 We want CanJS to be the framework you marry.
 These guides help you advance through the different stages of this
 relationship:

- - Introduction (match.com, tinder, etc)
- - Experimenting (dating)
- - Commitment (put a ring on it)
- - Contributing (make baby extensions)
+@body

 ## Introduction